Dan Skipper: Indianapolis Colts

 On August 1, 2023, Skipper signed with the Indianapolis Colts.
-He was released on August 29, and re-signed to the practice squad the next day.
-Skipper was released on September 4.
+He was released by Indianapolis on August 29, and was re-signed to the team's practice squad the next day.
+Skipper was released by the Colts on September 4.

 Detroit Lions (fourth stint)

-On September 20, 2023, Skipper was signed to the Lions' practice squad.
+On September 20, 2023, Skipper was signed to the Detroit Lions' practice squad.
 He was promoted to the active roster on October 14.
 In the team's Week 16 game against the Dallas Cowboys, Skipper was involved in a controversial call that negated the team a successful two-point conversion with 23 seconds left and a potential win, after officials flagged Lions offensive tackle Taylor Decker for an illegal touching penalty, as a result of a confusion in which the Lions tackle was accidentally reported as an eligible receiver by the referee.
-In the season finale against the Minnesota Vikings, he caught a 4-yard pass.
-He appeared in 11 games with one start.
+In the season finale against the Minnesota Vikings, he caught a four-yard pass.
+Skipper appeared in 11 games for the team (including one start).

 On March 14, 2024, Skipper re-signed with the Lions.
-In the 47-9 win against the Dallas Cowboys, nine months after the 2-point conversion controversial penalty, Skipper reported as an eligible receiver on the first offensive play for the Lions, in addition, Decker had a redzone target that was incomplete, offensive tackle Penei Sewell had a touchdown run reversed due to an ineligible man downfield penalty and with just 4:28 minutes left in the game, Skipper ran a receiving route.

-On December 5, 2024, after a victory over the Green Bay Packers on Thursday Night Football that clinched a playoff berth for the Lions, Skipper appeared to be vomiting in a post-game video posted by the team.
+In the 47-9 win against the Dallas Cowboys, nine months after the two-point conversion controversial penalty, Skipper reported as an eligible receiver on the first offensive play for the Lions, in addition, Decker had a redzone target that was incomplete, offensive tackle Penei Sewell had a touchdown run reversed due to an ineligible man downfield penalty and with just 4:28 minutes left in the game, Skipper ran a receiving route.
+On December 5, after a victory over the Green Bay Packers on Thursday Night Football that clinched a playoff berth for the Lions, Skipper appeared to be vomiting in a post-game video posted by the team.
 Upon noticing Skipper's discomfort, head coach Dan Campbell exclaimed, "There you go, Skip, keep throwing up!"
 In a game against the Buffalo Bills on December 15, Skipper caught a nine-yard touchdown pass from Jared Goff, his first career receiving touchdown.

 Skipper would go on to part ways with the Lions for the fourth time as he would be released on August 25, 2025.
 However, on August 27, he would be re-signed to the Lions' practice squad.
 On October 8, Skipper was promoted to the active roster.

+On January 22, 2026, Skipper announced his retirement from professional football.

+Coaching career

+On February 11, 2026, the Detroit Lions hired Skipper to serve as an offensive assistant under head coach Dan Campbell.